Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: Case Study: Autonomous Content Creation

-After selecting the SA, the UA sends a generation request.
-The SA may respond with \texttt{402 Payment Required}, carrying a signed quote, payment routing information, an expiration time, a nonce, and a receipt specification.
-The UA completes payment through the configured settlement backend (e.g., escrow on a public chain) and returns a receipt that is verifiable against the original quote.
+\emph{Phase 2 --- Payment challenge and settlement (L4).} The SA responds to the generation request with \texttt{402 Payment Required} (signed quote, routing, expiry, nonce, receipt spec); the UA pays through the configured backend and returns a receipt verifiable against the quote.